 - a.
 Divide posterior interosseous nerve 2cm proximal to joint line. - b.
-Incise capsule along radial rim beginning near the radial styloid and along the radial rim above the scaphoid to Lister's tubercle. - c.
+Incise capsule along radial rim beginningnear the radial styloid and along the radial rim above the scaphoid to Lister's tubercle. - c.
 Proceed ulnarwards, preserving 1-2mm of dorsal radiocarpal ligament on the radius and the dorsal radioulnar ligament. - d.
 Make longitudinal incisions in the capsule immediately below 2nd and 5th dorsal compartments to the level of the CMC joints. - e.
 Raise capsulo-ligamentous flap to the level of the CMC joints by dividing ligamentous insertions on the proximal and distal carpal rows.

-Carpal Cap component considerations for increased soft tissue tension
+Other considerations for patients with increased soft tissue tension